• Proposed

 Habitat and Ecology

-Forms mycorrhizal associations with many hardwood trees, particularly oaks (Morris et al., 2009), but also pine (Vozzo, 1961) and Madrone in Mexico (Arora, 1986).
-It has been reported as common in moderately dense oak forests (Singer, 1947) and on sandy soils (Weber & Smith, 1980).
-Forms sporocoarps between July and October, producing mushrooms either singly or in groups.
+It forms mycorrhizal associations with many hardwood trees, particularly oaks (Morris et al. 2009), but also pine (Vozzo and Hackskaylo 1961) and Madrone in Mexico (Arora 1986).
+It has been reported as common in moderately dense oak forests (Singer 1947) and on sandy soils (Smith and Weber 1980).
+It forms sporocoarps between July and October, producing mushrooms either singly or in groups.

 Threats

-The species is threatened by the reduction of substrate available to it, namely oak (Bessette et al. 2017).
+The species is impacted by the reduction of substrate available to it, namely oak (Bessette et al. 2017).
 The oak population of eastern North America is threatened by the impacts of climate change, invasive species, growing deer populations, and sociopolitical land disputes that disrupt adequate land management processes (Dey 2014).
-Note: species listed in the below IUCN classification threaten oak directly, B. frostii indirectly by harming its substrate.
-Some additional details about the classifications: 8.1.1 numerous introduced nonnative insect and plant species pose threats to oak populations in eastern North America; 8.1.2 Phytophthora ramorum, Limantria dispar, Agrilus planipennis; 8.2.2 Increase in white deer population, oak decline phenomenon (Dey 2014).

 Conservation Actions